 And, there you have it!
 A TON of fun and useful things to keep track of in your planner!

 What about you… how do you use your planner?
 What things do you keep track of?
 I’d LOVE to hear from you!
 Leave me a comment below!

-And if you loved these organization tips, then check out some of my other posts on organizing:
+And if you loved these planner tips, then check out some of my other posts on getting organized with a planner: